Pilot shot down over Kashmir by Pakistan returns to India

 The latest conflict started after a suicide bombing that killed 40 Indian troops on Feb 14, with the attack being claimed by Pakistan-based militant group Jaish-e-Mohammed (JeM).

 India promised a robust response, and on Tuesday, launched a strike inside Pakistani territory.
-It claimed it was targeting a JeM camp where militants were preparing to stage more attacks in India.
+It claimed it was targeting a JeM camp where militants were preparing to stage more attacks against India.

 Islamabad confirmed the incursion and vowed retaliation, flying jets across the Kashmir ceasefire line and hitting open spaces.